logicmonitor/serilog-sinks-logicmonitor/README.md

 # Serilog.Sinks.LogicMonitor

-A Serilog sink that send events and logs staight away to LogicMonitor.
+A Serilog sink that send events and logs straight away to LogicMonitor.
 This Package Uses LogicMonitor.DataSDK to send logs.

 Export the following environment variable.